kxfan2002/SophiaVL-R1/README.md

 ```
 ### Evaluation

-We use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for evaluation.
-To register our model, add model description in `vlmeval/config.py`:
+We use [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for evaluation of SophiaVL-R1.
+To register our model in VLMEvalKit, add model description in `vlmeval/config.py`:

 ```python
 "trained_model": partial(